-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of holders ("Shareholders") of common shares of International Petroleum Corporation ("IPC" or the "Corporation") will be held at the offices of Blake, Cassels and Graydon LLP, Suite 3500, 855 - 2nd Street S.W., Calgary, Alberta T2P 4J8 at 8:00 a.m.
-Mountain time on Wednesday, May 4, 2022 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the holders of common shares (the "Shareholders") of International Petroleum Corporation ("IPC" or the "Corporation") will be held at the offices of Blake, Cassels and Graydon LLP, Suite 3500, 855 - 2nd Street S.W., Calgary, Alberta T2P 4J8 at 8:00 a.m.
+Mountain time on Wednesday, May 3, 2023 for the following purposes:

-- To receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2021 and accompanying report of the auditor, and the management's discussion and analysis of the Corporation for the year ended December 31, 2021; - To set the number of directors of the Corporation at six; - To elect the six nominees of the Corporation standing for election as directors of the Corporation to hold office until the next annual meeting of Shareholders or until his or her successor is duly elected or appointed; - To appoint PricewaterhouseCoopers SA, as the auditor of the Corporation, to hold office until the next annual general meeting of Shareholders and to authorize the directors to fix the auditor's remuneration; and - To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- To receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2022 and accompanying report of the auditor, and the management's discussion and analysis of the Corporation for the year ended December 31, 2022; - To set the number of directors of the Corporation at six; - To elect the six nominees of the Corporation standing for election as directors of the Corporation to hold office until the next annual meeting of Shareholders or until his or her successor is duly elected or appointed; - To appoint PricewaterhouseCoopers SA, as the auditor of the Corporation, to hold office until the next annual general meeting of Shareholders and to authorize the directors to fix the auditor's remuneration; and - To transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) of the Meeting.

 The details of all matters proposed to be put before Shareholders at the Meeting are set forth in the accompanying Management Information Circular (the "Information Circular").
 At the Meeting, Shareholders will be asked to approve each of the foregoing items.
+The Corporation is not aware of any items of business to be brought before the Meeting other than those described in the Information Circular and there will be no management presentation on the business and operations of the Corporation at the Meeting.